bashmohandes/go-askme/README.md

 ### Components
 Each component consists of all the basic layers needed to complete this component from top to bottom, like **Use Cases**, **Repositories**, **Tests**

-### Shared
+### Framework
-Shared is anything that can be shared, like utilities.
+This is shaping up to be a tiny MVC framework, interesting

 ## Dependencies